 Project Management Guidelines

-What is the first, and most important, of any project management guidelines?
+What is the first and most important, of any project management guidelines?
 Always start with the end in mind.
 How do you do that?
 Ask the right questions to ensure the project is properly defined.
 Before you start work!

 The project may be something you’ve been given to manage, with little say in its definition.
 Or it may be something you’ve generated yourself.
 Either way, spend time identifying expected outcomes before you do anything else.
-This is the key to successful project management, and to being a happy project manager.
+This is the key to successful project management, and to being a good project manager.

 There is a truism which should be reflected in any project management guidelines – that there is a tendency to action before the desired outcomes are clearly and explicitly stated.
 This is the road to failure.